GriffithUniLibrary/research-data-management/content/2-library_resources.md

  **Publishing and Sharing Data**
  >Establish copyright and licences | Create user documentation | Create discovery metadata | Select appropriate access to data | Publish / share data | Promote data | Attach permanent identifiers to your research data
+ ##### This looks like...
+- Many funding agencies and publishers will require a copy of your data is made available via a repository ie [Griffith Research Online (GRO)](https://research-repository.griffith.edu.au/)

  **Preserving Data**
 >Migrate to best format / media | Store and back up data | Create preservation documentation | Preserve and curate data